kuesterst/ThermalPigR/README.md

 Depending on how you installed Python, some of these packages may already be installed.

-For the installation of the R package **ThermalPigR** itself, the *install_local()* function from the *remotes* package is needed.
+For the installation of the R package **ThermalPigR** itself, the *install_local()* function from the *remotes* package of R is needed.
 Please install and load it into the session.
-After downloading and adding the R-package `thermalpigR_1.0.0.tar.gz` (*https://drive.google.com/file/d/1M24Np47MHuTz8UD8tzhIiUv3dAy-dwjZ/view?usp=sharing*) to the working directory the package(**ThermalPigR**) can be installed via
+After downloading and adding the R-package `thermalpigR_1.0.1.tar.gz` (*ÄNDERN*) to the working directory the package(**ThermalPigR**) can be installed via
 ```
-remotes::install_local("path to thermalpigR_1.0.0.tar.gz")
+remotes::install_local("path to thermalpigR_1.0.1.tar.gz")
 ```
 [^1]:https://github.com/gtatters/Thermimage
 [^2]:https://github.com/roboflow/yolov3
 [^3]:https://github.com/ultralytics/yolov3

-## Introduction with a 15 image dataset and reproduction of all results
+## Introduction with a 15 image dataset
 This is an introduction to the package ThermalPigR uploaded as supplementary material of the Paper "An approach towards a practicable assessment of neonatal piglet body core temperature using automatic object detection based on thermal images".

 Load the package